 Running Can be Dangerous

-I had to learn to adapt to looking out for different things and my former common sense had adjust slightly for a different environment.
+I had to learn to adapt to looking out for different things and my former common sense had adjusted slightly to a different environment.

 Part of running out on public trails and sidewalks is the necessity to constantly be aware of your surroundings.
 I’ve had my share of close calls with drivers not expecting to see pedestrians at a crosswalk.